AndrewTrepagnier/SAVEPIPE/README.md

 Pipe design involves two distinct minimum thickness calculations.
 The **pressure design minimum** ensures the pipe can contain internal pressure safely using ASME B31.1 equations that consider design pressure, temperature effects, and material properties.
 The **structural minimum** ensures the pipe can support its own weight and external loads according to API 574 Table D.2 requirements, which becomes critical for per-code pipe spans.
 However, this package does not account for fluid weight, insulation, heat tracing equipment, pipe hangers, and other per-application basis.

 The **limiting thickness** is whichever of these two values is more restrictive.
-SAVEPIPE automatically determines which factor controls your design and provides clear guidance on current status, remaining life, and required actions.
+TMIN automatically determines which factor controls your design and provides clear guidance on current status, remaining life, and required actions.

 ### Corrosion Allowance and Remaining Life

 The difference between your actual thickness and the retirement limit is your **corrosion allowance** - essentially your safety margin.
 This allowance, combined with your known corrosion rate from inspection reports, determines how much time you have before retirement becomes mandatory.

 This analytical approach transforms the complex retirement decision into a clear, data-driven process that balances operational needs with safety requirements.

 ## Overview

-SAVEPIPE is a sophisticated pipe thickness analysis tool designed for mechanical integrity engineers, reliability specialists, and operations teams in the oil and gas industry.
+TMIN is a sophisticated pipe thickness analysis tool designed for mechanical integrity engineers, reliability specialists, and operations teams in the oil and gas industry.
 It provides automated analysis of pipe wall thickness against multiple design criteria and generates professional reports with actionable recommendations.

 ## Key Features